2024 Pekan Olahraga Nasional: Venues and infrastructure

 The North Sumatra government has prepared 100 hectares to build the Sumut Sport Centre for 2024 PON in Kualanamu, Deli Serdang Regency.
 The North Sumatra Provincial Government has also prepared 300 hectares of land in Sena Village, Batang Kuis, Deli Serdang Regency.
 Meanwhile, the Aceh government is preparing 240 hectares.

 The Games

+Tagline of the 2024 PON: Bersatu Kita Juara!
+(United We're the Champion!)

-Opening Ceremony
+Opening ceremony

 The opening ceremony is scheduled to take place on 8 September 2024.
 The ceremony will take place at Harapan Bangsa Stadium, Banda Aceh.

 Sports

 The National Sports Week 2024 (PON XXI) will feature 46 sports.